 It is crucial to have a merchant account to receive funds through an online payment gateway.

-Even though it seems to be an extra task, merchant accounts provide an extra layer of security and funds management for both sellers and buyers.
-As an alternative, some payment gateways do not require a merchant account and transfer money directly to the seller’s account.
+Even though it seems an extra task, merchant accounts provide an extra layer of security and funds management for sellers and buyers.
+Alternatively, some payment gateways do not require a merchant account and transfer money directly to the seller’s account.
 In such cases, payment gateways can charge a higher processing fee.

 10. Recurring Billing